Possible consequences

 • loss of consciousness.

-What are the possible consequences of a red vigilance situation in the event of low temperatures?
+What are the possible consequences of a red awareness level in the event of low temperatures?

-In the event that it is especially cold, the red warning level extreme cold warning is announced when temperatures fall below -15°C.
+In the event that it is especially cold, the red awareness level cold is announced when temperatures fall below -15°C.

 The possible consequences include: